 It’s happened for lots of reasons.
 Life got busy.
 We hit that stage of life where both our careers and our families needed more time than ever before.
 So we worked too much.
 We stayed up too late and got up too early.
 We subsisted on junk food.
 We stopped exercising.
 We got fat.
 We drank too much coffee.
 But when we looked around, we were just doing what everyone else was doing, so we either hardly noticed the change or told ourselves that this was “normal”.
 But in the few quiet moments of reprieve, when the kids go to bed, on the commute to work, when insomnia sets in, we know that this life is not what we had hoped to build.
 Our marriages, careers, incomes, and relationships with our kids are not what we’d hoped they’d be.

 But that’s not the bad part.
 The bad part is that, like High School Guy, some of us have given up on anything more.
 We haven’t leveled up.
 We haven’t expanded on what we’ve built.
 Some just keep going through the motions hoping things miraculously get better.
-The oft-repeated definition of insanity is particularly applicable here (we do the same things over and over, but hope for a different result).
+The oft-repeated definition of insanity is particularly applicable.
+We keep doing the same things over and over, but hoping for a different result that’s never going to come.
 Others of us haven’t given up, but we just can’t seem to make a change.

 In most cases, the common denominator for both groups is fear.
 We’re scared.
 The object of our fear varies.
 For some, it’s the fear of failing.
 While our lives may not be what we wish they were, they’re safe and no one laughs at us.
 Trying something new would involve the potential to fail and be humiliated.
 For others, it’s the fear of losing what we have.
 “My life may not be what I want, but it’s something, and I don’t want to mess it up.”
 It’s better to have something than nothing, we say, as if those were the only two options.
 While the object of the fear varies, it’s still fear that holds us back.